Ikabot-Collective/ikabot/README.md

 ```
 python3 -m pip install --user ikabot

 ```
-with the `ikabot` command you access the main menu.
+with the `python3 -m ikabot` command you access the main menu.

 ### Build from sources
 ```
 git clone https://github.com/physics-sp/ikabot
 cd ikabot
-python3 setup.py sdist bdist_wheel
-python3 -m pip install dist/*.whl
+python3 -m pip install --user -e .
-rm -rf build dist ikabot.egg-info

 ```
+Any change you make to that directory now will be reflected once you run _ikabot_ using the command `python3 -m ikabot`

 ### Uninstall

 ```
 python3 -m pip uninstall ikabot

 ```
 ### Requirements

 In order to install and use _ikabot_, python3 and pip must be installed.

-It must be run on **Linux**, it does not work on **Windows**.
+#### - Python 3 on Windows

+You can install Python 3 on Windows OS by searching for it in the Windows App Store.

-#### - Python 3
+#### - Python 3 on Unix
 It is probably installed by default in your system.

 To check if it is installed by default, just run `python3 --version`.